Phone 1800 444 396

 • Who is SuperChoice and how do I register?

-If you’d like to use SuperChoice through Brighter Super you will need to register.
-To register for SuperChoice, you can sign up through our website.
+If you’d like to use SuperChoice through Brighter Super you will need to register through our website.
 The system has training materials available to support you to make payments, add new employees, or tell us that employees have left your employment.

 • What is Brighter Super’s Unique Superannuation Identifier (USI) for contributions?

-The USI to use for Brighter Super members is QLG0001AU
+The USI to use for Brighter Super members is QLG0001AU.

-On this webpage you’ll find information and resources to help you get ready for Payday Super including recorded webinars, FAQs and other helpful links.
-You can also access detailed information about the new Payday Super rules on the ATO website.
+On our Payday Super webpage you'll find information and resources to help you manage Payday Super, including recorded webinars, FAQs and other helpful links.

 If you have any questions about Payday Super or SuperChoice contact our Employer Services team on 1800 444 396 or email employers@brightersuper.com.au.